o1-labs/proof-systems/book/src/rfcs/3-lookup.md

 > Note: This assumes that the lookup table is a single column.
 You will see in the next section how to address lookup tables with more than one column.

-The equality between the multisets can be proved with the permutation argument of plonk, which would look like enforcing constraints on the following accumulator:
+The equality between the multisets can be proved with the permutation argument of $\plonk$, which would look like enforcing constraints on the following accumulator:

 * init: $acc_0 = 1$
 * final: $acc_n = 1$